1. Processes

 always causes the entire process to exit.

-When the main thread of a process dies, all threads of the process are killed.
+When the main task of a process dies, all tasks of the process are killed.

 2.4.
 Security Levels

-When creating a process, a security level is used to determine what permissions the threads of the process have.
-This security level is stored on the process and applied on thread creation.
+When creating a process, a security level is used to determine what permissions the tasks of the process have.
+This security level is stored on the process and applied on task creation.

 2.4.1.
 Existing security levels